MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 **Notes:**

 - The [azure_rm_keyvaultsecret module](https://docs.ansible.com/ansible/latest/modules/azure_rm_keyvaultsecret_module.html) is used to create the key vault.
 - For simplicity, the demo includes the `secret_name` and `secret_value`.
 However, playbooks are infrastructure-as-code (AiC) files just like any source code for your project.
-Therefore, values such as these should not be stored in plaintext files when used in production environments.
+As such, values such as these should not be stored in plaintext files when used in production environments.
 - After running this code, the **Secrets** tab for the key vault lists the newly added secret named `testsecret`.
 To view it, select the secret, select the current version, and select **Show Secret Value**.

 ## Get a key vault secret